 A scheme to defraud falls under the category of theft crimes.
 Moreover, grand theft is a lesser-included offense of organized fraud.
 With scheme to defraud, there is an added element of “systemic, ongoing course of conduct with the intent to defraud” in §817.034.

 Attorney John Terrezza has dedicated his law practice to fighting for criminal defendants.
 The Florida native takes cases throughout the Panhandle, particularly in Santa Rosa, County in Milton, and Escambia County, in Pensacola, Florida.
 Terrezza also takes federal cases in the United States District Court for the Northern District of Florida.

-John Terrezza’s office is conveniently located in on Gregory St. in Downtown Pensacola,
+John Terrezza’s office is conveniently located in on Garden St. in Downtown Pensacola,

 If you need help understanding the Florida Communications Act, then call John Terrezza at (850) 764-5291 to set up an appointment.